The Pump Scheduling Problem: A Real-World Scenario for Reinforcement Learning: Details of the Water Distribution System Simulator

-With the simulator the pump operation of an arbitrary time period can be calculated.
-At the beginning, the expected water demand has to be defined for each time step.
-Also, the initial tank level and the pump schedule have to be specified.
-For the simulation, the current system curve is calculated based on current tank level and water demand.
-At each time step it is checked whether a pump is in operation.
-If this is the case, the operating point of the pump is calculated by intersecting the pump curve with the system curve.
-In case the flow rate of the pump is larger than the water demand, the tank level is increased accordingly.
-On the contrary, when the flow rate is smaller than the water demand, the tank level is decreased.
-With the new tank level and the water demand of the next time step, a new system curve is calculated for the next time step.
-This procedure is continued in a loop for the specified time period.
+The simulator can model pump operations over arbitrary periods.
+The simulation process requires specifying the expected water demand for each time step, along with the initial tank level and the pump schedule.
+At each time step, the simulator computes the current system curve based on tank level and water demand, determines whether a pump is active, and calculates its operating point as the intersection between the pump and system curves.
+If the pump flow rate exceeds the water demand, the tank level increases accordingly; if the flow rate is insufficient, the tank level decreases.
+This process is repeated iteratively, updating the system curve and tank state at each step, to simulate continuous operation over the defined period.